Frazz by Jef Mallett for July 05, 2011

 3. Img 20181106 155726

-nerdhoof almost 13 years ago
+nerdhoof over 13 years ago

 A war doesn’t last long unless there are soldiers on both sides.
 Often both sides believe they are defending their country from tyrants, whether those tyrants are foreign invaders, “greedy corporations”, or “big government”.